juancarlosjr97/react-firebase-playground/README.md

 ### Going Live

-After updating the project with all the above changes, commit and push the changes to the default branch and let the GitHub Action to deploy the changes to the live environment, or run 'nmp run build' and `firebase deploy` to update the changes from the development environment to production.
+After updating the project with all the above changes, commit and push the changes to the default branch and let the GitHub Action to deploy the changes to the live environment, or run `nmp run build` and `firebase deploy` to update the changes from the development environment to production.

 This is the end of the set up.
 Congratulations on getting your React app with Firebase working!!!